Keep your Systems Running with the PLC Maintenance Checklist

 PLCs and their components don’t last forever.
 There are crucial parts that you should have ready for replacement in the event of a failure.
 Here’s what to be ready for when it comes to replacing items.

 You’ve already checked the battery LED.
 Now it’s time to evaluate its status.
 If the battery light is flickering, it’s probably time to switch it out.

 A system audit can help you determine what the best parts are to keep on hand.
 Identifying upgrades and replacement parts can help you be prepared.

 Every component of your PLC should be working properly; if something isn’t, replace it.
 For parts that experience high failure, keep a spare on hand to minimize your downtime and get your system back on track in no time!

 It’s important to back up your PLC’s program in order to save a copy and reload information onto your PLC if a failure happens.
 If you need a replacement system, getting your program back is easy when you have everything saved!

 Prevention is the best medicine, even when it comes to your PLCs!
 You can prevent problems and keep your components running great for years to come.
-Performing inspections quarterly can save you time and money in the future.
+Performing PLC troubleshooting and maintenance quarterly can save you time and money in the future.

-Incorporate this PLC maintenance checklist into your routine for excellent PLC health!
+Incorporate this PLC preventative maintenance checklist into your routine for excellent PLC health!